CamFlow/vagrant/dev-fedora/README.md

 ## Developing camflow

 All sources necessary to modify CamFlow should be available in the workspace folder in the vagrant user home directory.
-To run the current development branch of all the components, please do as follow:
+To build the current development branch of all the components, please do as follow:

 ``` shell
 cd workspace/camflow-dev